andres-lowrie/lang/docs/content/docs/interfaces/_index.md

 => Runtime Error: `no_name` doesn't have a field or function `name`....
 ```

-In the case outlined above you could prevent this by changing your `print`
-function to use the dot `.` notation instead (ie: `{a.name}`) since that will
-look for both functions or field names, but... you're only half solving the
-problem since you could still pass in a struct that doesn't have a `name` field
-associated to it.

-To prevent this error from happening , you could define an `interface` instead:
+To prevent this error from happening, you could define an `interface` instead:

 ```
 nameable = interface { name }